Guentzel's goal lifts Penguins by Predators 5-3 in Game 1 | New Country 923

 It looked like a repeat of Game 5 of the Eastern Conference finals against Ottawa, when the Penguins poured in four goals in the first period of a 7-0 rout.

-Ellis scored the first goal by a Predator in a Stanley Cup Final 8:21 into the second.
-Though Nashville didn’t get another one by Murray, they also kept Rinne downright bored at the other end.
-Pittsburgh didn’t manage a shot on net in the second period, the first time it’s happened in a playoff game in franchise history.
+Ellis scored the first goal by a Predator in a Stanley Cup Final 8:21 into the second and Nashville kept Rinne downright bored at the other end.
+Pittsburgh didn’t manage a shot on net in the second period, the first time it’s happened in a playoff game in franchise history — and the first such period by any team in a Final game since the NHL began tracking shots on goal in 1958.

 Nashville kept coming.
 Sissons beat Murray 10:06 into the third and Gaudreau tied it just after a fruitless Pittsburgh power play.

-Note: This story has been corrected to show Penguins shot drought was 37 minutes.